bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Comprehensive Metabolic Panel (CMP)

-The Comprehensive Metabolic Panel (CMP) evaluates essential metabolic functions and organ health by measuring:
+The Comprehensive Metabolic Panel (CMP) evaluates key metabolic functions and organ health by analyzing various blood components.
+This test measures:

-• Liver Function: Monitors enzymes like ALT and AST for signs of liver health or damage.
+• Liver Function: Enzymes like ALT and AST help detect liver health or damage.

-• Kidney Function: Assesses creatinine and blood urea nitrogen (BUN) levels.
+• Kidney Function: Creatinine and blood urea nitrogen (BUN) assess kidney efficiency.

-The CMP is helpful for detecting issues like diabetes, kidney disease, and liver conditions.
+The CMP is vital for detecting early signs of diabetes, liver disease, and kidney dysfunction.

 Lipid Panel

-• Total Cholesterol: A combination of HDL, LDL, and triglycerides.
+• Total Cholesterol: Overall cholesterol count, including HDL, LDL, and triglycerides.

-• High-Density Lipoprotein (HDL): Known as "good cholesterol," it helps remove excess cholesterol.
+• High-Density Lipoprotein (HDL): "Good cholesterol" that helps remove excess cholesterol from arteries.

 Hemoglobin A1C (HbA1c)